 - Inform the landlord and the police immediately.
 You may need to prove that your subtenant was performing illegal activities and a police report is really the only way to do that.

-- Give a 3-day notice to vacate.
+- Give a three-day notice to vacate.

-In the end, my roommates and I did not have grounds to evict the Horrible Human Being.
+In the end, my roommates and I did not have grounds to evict The Horrible Human Being.
 But we got together and all asked him to move out.
-He agreed, either because he was unaware that we couldn't legally evict him or because he just didn't want to live with 3 other people who refused to tolerate his bad behavior.
+He agreed, either because he was unaware that we couldn't legally evict him or because he just didn't want to live with three other people who refused to tolerate his bad behavior.
 He took his time finding a new place, and we were powerless to speed the process along, but after a month, he finally did move out.

 (Not without making things miserable for us, of course.
 He left his room a disgusting mess, screamed in our faces, refused to pay his last few days of rent, and left the front door to our home wide open when he finished moving.
 But we all toasted the day anyway, we were so glad to have him gone.)

-How to Protect Yourself from a Bad Subtenant
+How to Protect Yourself From a Bad Subtenant

-We had to go through a crappy experience with the Horrible Human Being, but we learned a lot about subletting and eviction laws.
+We had to go through a crappy experience with The Horrible Human Being, but we learned a lot about subletting and eviction laws.
 We also corresponded with the San Francisco Tenants Union by email and got some good advice on making sure that the same situation never happened to us again.
 Here are some tips:

 - Be sure that your subtenant is approved by your landlord or property manager before moving him/her in.

 - Draft a written subtenant agreement in which your subtenant waives his/her rights to Just Cause protection.
-This is perfectly legal and it allows the master tenants to evict subtenants for reasons other than the 15 Just Causes.
+This is perfectly legal, and it allows the master tenants to evict subtenants for reasons other than the 15 Just Causes.

-- Include in your written subtenant agreement that the first month of his/her residency in the unit is on a trial basis, and that if all master tenants are happy with the situation, the subtenant will be permitted to remain, but if not, the subtenant will agree to vacate at that time.
+- Include in your written subtenant agreement that the first month of his/her residency in the unit is on a trial basis and that if all master tenants are happy with the situation, the subtenant will be permitted to remain, but if not, the subtenant will agree to vacate at that time.

 - Charge subtenants a deposit, even if it is not required by your landlord or property manager, and include specific instances in which some of the deposit money may be withheld in your subtenant agreement (e.g. to cover unpaid rent, unpaid utilities, damages to the unit).